putizi-super/obsidian-rollover-daily-todos/README.md

 3. There are sometimes conflicts with other plugins that deal with new notes -- particularly the Templater plugin.
 In these situations, your todos may be removed from your previous note, and then not be saved into your new daily note.
 The simplest remedy is to disable the automatic rollover, and instead trigger it manually.

+4. Fixed an issue where deleting a daily note and then recreating it would result in a blank note instead of rolling over the todos from the previous day.

 ## Installation

 This plugin can be installed within the `Third-party Plugins` tab within Obsidian

+## Changelog

+### v1.3.0 (2025-07-27)
+- Added "Rollover all content except completed todos" feature
+- Fixed issue where deleting a daily note and then recreating it would result in a blank note
+- Improved documentation with usage examples